AnnaGarcia1207/723-classification-models/ReadMe.md

 Naive Bayes, k-Nearest Neighbor, and a simple Neural Network.
 The project uses the Heart Disease dataset from [Kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
 The project can be ran two ways: as a web application and locally.
 The web application (appy.py) that runs locally, which allows the user to input their own data, while metrics.py allows user to visualize the metrics of the models.

+The models are pre-trained and they are stored under `/models` and the datasets are in `/dataset`.

 ## Required Software
 1. Python 3.11.
 > Download from [python.org](https://www.python.org/downloads/release/python-3115/) - Use Windows installer